 Hair originates in the hair follicles.
-These follicles are located in the dermis, the skin layer just below the surface layer and above the subcutaneous fat.
+These follicles are located in the dermis, which is the skin layer between the epidermis (the surface layer) and the fat layer (also called the subcutaneous layer).
 Hair follicles are present everywhere on the skin except the lips, palms of the hands, and soles of the feet.
 New hair is made in the hair matrix at the base of the hair follicle.
 Living cells in the hair matrix multiply and push upward.
 These cells rapidly dehydrate, die, and compact into a dense, hard mass that forms the hair shaft.
 The hair shaft, which is made up of dead protein, is covered by a delicate covering (cuticle) composed of platelike scales.

 Getting Under the Skin

 The skin has three layers.
 Beneath the surface of the skin are nerves, nerve endings, glands, hair follicles, and blood vessels.
 Sweat is produced by glands in the dermis and reaches the surface of the skin through tiny ducts.